 We have experienced rapid growth and increased demand for our offerings.
-Our total revenues for the three months ended April 2022 and 2021 were \$100.9 million and \$66.9 million, respectively, representing an annual growth rate of 51% from first quarter of fiscal 2022 to fiscal 2023.
+Our total revenues for the three months ended April 30, 2023 and 2022 were \$138.0 million and \$100.9 million, respectively, representing an annual growth rate of 37% from first quarter of fiscal 2023 to fiscal 2024.
 You should not rely on the revenue growth of any prior quarterly or annual period or combined periods as an indication of our future performance.
 Even if our revenue continues to increase, we expect our revenue growth rate to decline in future periods.
-We expect to continue growing our headcount significantly for the near future.
+We expect to continue growing our headcount in the future.
 The growth and expansion of our business and products place a continuous significant strain on our management, operational, and financial resources.
 In addition, as customers use more of our products for an increasing number of use cases, we have had to support more complex commercial relationships.
 We must continue to improve and expand our information technology and financial infrastructure, our operating and administrative systems, our relationships with various partners and other third parties, and our ability to manage headcount and processes in an efficient manner to manage any future growth effectively.